MCTeamPotato/Kasualix-Issue-Tracker/README.md

 # Kasualix's Issue Tracker
 Global issue tracker for my mods.

-Don't report other team members' mods issues here.
+Don't report other team members' mods issues here, pls go to their own issue tracker(s).

 When reporting issues, please remember to specify which mod.
 ____